 (i) Interest Rate Risk

-Since, the company has not availed any long term credit facilities, therefore there is no need for the company to enter into hedge contract to mitigate the possible exposure risk.
+Since, the Company has not availed any long term credit facilities, therefore there is no need for the company to enter into hedge contract to mitigate the possible exposure risk.

 (ii) Foreign currency exchange rate risk

 Foreign currency is the risk that the fair values or future cash flows of an exposure will fluctuate because of changes in foreign exchange rates.
-The company’s exposure to the risk of changes in foreign exchange rates relates primarily to the company's operating activities.
+The Company's exposure to the risk of changes in foreign exchange rates relates primarily to the company's operating activities.

-28. SEGMENT INFORMATION (IND AS-108-Operating Segments).
+Note 29.
+SEGMENT INFORMATION (IND AS-108-Operating Segments)

 The accounting policies adopted for segment reporting are in line with the accounting policy of the Company with following additional policies for segment reporting: